Kezrael/optedr/README.md

   - Calculating D-, Ds-, A- and I-optimal designs for non-linear models.
   - D-augment designs controlling the loss of efficiency.
   - Evaluate the efficiency of a given design against the optimum.
-  - Effiently rounding approximate designs to exact designs.
+  - Efficiently rounding approximate designs to exact designs.

 ## Installation